timothypratley/power-turtle/resources/public/conj2017-slides.md

          (cycle [:light-blue])))))

-  - Quil is a comprehensive drawing system based on Processing
+  - Quil is a comprehensive drawing system

     (do (quil.core/ellipse 200 200 150 200)